Improv 201 Mondays 6:30-9:30pm

 NO CLASS FEBRUARY 18

 Ari Voukydis, teacher

-Ari is one half of the comedy duo Mark & Ari, whose last show, Loft, ran at UCB NY for a year and was a Time Out New York Critic's Pick.
+Ari is one half of the comedy duo Mark & Ari, whose last sketch show, Loft, ran at UCB NY for a year and was a Time Out New York Critic's Pick.
 Their comedy short "Small World" was directed by John Landis and featured on The Tonight Show.
-Their new pilot, a newsroom comedy, goes into production in November.
-The have won an award or two for script writing.
-No big deal.
+They have produced several comedy shorts and pilots, and have won an award or two for screenwriting.

-Over the years Ari has been lucky enough to fall in with some fantastic Harold teams, like DeCoster and Pound, and has been part of countless shows, including ASSSCAT, Let's Have a Ball and Wicked F***in' Queeyah, an annual salute to his home town of Boston that he co-created with Amy Poehler and Rob Corddry.
-He was the founder and co-host Hot For Teacher: The UCB Faculty Show, along with his insanely funny wife Betsy Stover.
+Ari spent 11 years on Harold Night house teams, and has been part of countless shows, including ASSSCAT, Let's Have a Ball, and Wicked F***in' Queeyah, an annual salute to his home town of Boston that he co-created with Amy Poehler and Rob Corddry.

 Why can't I register?